Housing recession and business opportunities.

 The deeper the recession the greater the number of properties that are re-possessed and that could mean some good business if you are involved with garden maintenance.
 Now is the time to register your interest with estate agents, auctioneers and banks etc.

-My company was involved in many such transactions and one of the greatest sources of our business from that area during the last bust was Savills Guildford branch.
+My company was involved in many such transactions and one of the greatest sources of our business from the last recession was Savills in Guildford.

-I remember, they had a property called Copsem Manor off of Copsem Lane Esher, which was owned by a large catering company.
+Savills had a property under their management called Copsem Manor - off of Copsem Lane Esher - which had been owned by a large catering company.
 Because of the deep slump the property remained unsold for nearly two years and during that time we maintained the garden for Savills who in turn took their cut and billed the receivers.

 Lets hope and pray that the 'R' word does not have to be mentioned again but if it does, be ready.